richardr1126/k8s-agents-service/README.md

 ```

 This script will:
-- Build and push multi-architecture Docker images to GitHub Container Registry
+- Build and push multi-architecture Docker images for both service and streamlit to GitHub Container Registry
 - Set up YugabyteDB user and database with vector extensions
-- Create Kubernetes secrets with your API keys
+- Create Kubernetes secrets with your API keys and configuration
-- Deploy the application using Helm
+- Deploy both agents-service and agents-streamlit applications using Helm with subchart architecture

 #### GitOps with ArgoCD